oystein-hr/just-one-more/README.md

 Having tests I could see quickly what works and what doesn't work when refactoring.
 Also learned a lot about unit testing in general during this challenge.

+#### _Refactoring part 2_

+Discovered the `re.sub` function in the `re` module.
+This basicly does what I did in the level 3 part.
+Had to add a function that increments the number that is found in the string by regex.

+Also refactored more of the code, trying to keep repetition of code to the minimum.